-It is a total gamble for Linux when you buy devices like these.
-You have almost zero guarantee which chipset will be in your device when it arrives even when you buy the exact same device as someone else.
+It is a total gamble for Linux when we buy devices like these.
+We have almost zero guarantee which chipset will be in our device when it arrives even when we buy the exact same model of a device as someone else.

 ThinkPenguin, on the other hand, uses predictable and reliable chipsets.

-Even if you decide to gamble and purchase an oddball USB WiFi device, I have found that the vendor-supplied Linux drivers for the USB WiFi devices I bought on Amazon were pretty awful.
+Even if we decide to gamble and purchase an oddball USB WiFi device, I have found that the vendor-supplied Linux drivers for the USB WiFi devices I bought on Amazon were pretty awful.